-AND WHEREAS, the Hon'ble High Court of Delhi vide its judgement dated 19.01.2016 in writ petition No. 4109/2013 in the matter of Justice for All versus Govt. of NCT of Delhi and others has reiterated the aforesaid directions of the Hon'ble Supreme Court and has directed the Director of Education to ensure the compliance of term, if any, in the letter of allotment regarding the increase of the fee by all the recognized unaided schools which are allotted land by DDA/ land owing agencies.
+AND WHEREAS, the Hon'ble High Court of Delhi vide its judgement dated 19.01.2016 in writ petition No. 4109/2013 in the matter of Justice for All versus Govt. of NCT of Delhi and Others, has reiterated the aforesaid directions of the Hon'ble Supreme Court and has directed the DoE to ensure compliance of terms, if any, in the letter of allotment regarding the increase of the fee by recognized unaided schools to whom land has been allotted by DDA/ land owning agencies.

-AND WHEREAS, accordingly, this Directorate vide order No. F.DE.15 (40)/PSB/2019/2698-2707 dated 27.03.2019, directed that all the Private Unaided Recognized Schools running on the land allotted by DDA/other Govt. agencies on concessional rates or otherwise, with the condition to seek prior approval of Director of Education for increase in fee, are directed to submit the their proposals, if any, for prior sanction for increase in fee for the session 2018-19 and 2019-20.
+AND WHEREAS, accordingly, the DoE vide order no. F.DE.15 (40)/PSB/2019/2698-2707 dated 27.03.2019, directing all the private unaided recognized schools, running on the land allotted by DDA/other land-owning agencies on concessional rates or otherwise, with the condition to seek prior approval of DoE for increase in fee, to submit their proposals, if any, for prior sanction, for increase in fee for the session 2019-20.

-AND WHEREAS, in pursuance to order dated 27.03.2019 of this Directorate Daisy Dales Sr. Sec.
-School (School ID-1925264), East of Kailash, Delhi-110065, had submitted the proposal for fee increase for the academic session 2018-19.
-Accordingly, this order is dispensed off the proposal for enhancement of fee submitted by the School for the academic session 2018-19.
+AND WHEREAS, in pursuance to order dated 27.03.2019 of the DoE, the School submitted its proposal for enhancement of fee for the academic session 2019-20.
+Accordingly, this Order dispenses the proposal for enhancement of fee submitted by the school for the academic session 2019-20.

-AND WHEREAS, in order to ensure that the proposals submitted by the schools for fee increase are justified or not, this Directorate has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the school very carefully in accordance with the provisions of the DSEA, 1973, the DSER, 1973 and other orders/ circulars issued from time to time by this Directorate for fee regulation.
+AND WHEREAS, in order to examine that the proposals submitted by the schools for fee increase are justified or not, this Directorate has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the school very carefully in accordance with the provisions of the DSEA, 1973, the DSER, 1973 and other orders/ circulars issued from time to time by this Directorate for fee regulation.

-AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2018-19, necessary records and explanations were also called from the school through email.
-Further, the school was also provided an opportunity of being heard on 02·12·2019 to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
-During the aforesaid hearing compliances against order no. F.DE.15(174 )/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 were also discussed and school submissions were taken on record.
+AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2019-20, necessary records and explanations were also called from the school through email.
+Further, the school was also provided an opportunity of being heard on 02.12.2019 to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
+During the aforesaid hearing compliances against order no. F.DE.15 (174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 were also discussed and school submissions were taken on record.

 AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increase together with subsequent documents/ clarifications submitted by the school were thoroughly evaluated by the team of Chartered Accountants.
-And based on evaluation of fee proposal of the school the key findings and status of compliance against order no. F.DE.15(174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 are as under:
+And based on evaluation of fee proposal of the school the key observations and status of compliance against order no. F.DE.15 (174)/PSB/2019/1105-1109 dated 14.03.2019 issued for academic session 2017-18 are as under: